Face of Fire

 Face of Fire is a 1959 American drama film directed by Albert Band and written by Louis A. Garfinkle.
-It is based on the 1898 short story The Monster by Stephen Crane.
+It is based on the 1898 novella The Monster by Stephen Crane.
 The film stars Cameron Mitchell, James Whitmore, Bettye Ackerman, Miko Oscard, Royal Dano, Robert F. Simon, Richard Erdman and Howard Smith.
 The film was released on August 9, 1959, by Allied Artists Pictures.

+It has been called "one of the more Lewtonesque American horror films of 1959" and "essential viewing for Lewton fans... a touching and heartfelt film that trascends the genre it was marketed for."

+Plot

+Monk Johnson is a well liked village handyman.
+He heroically saves a doctor's son from a house fire but in the process his face is horribly disfigured.
+He is then ostracized and considered a monster.